Ltamaren/great-goose-a5384/content/pages/index.md

       - title: Work barn.
 Play barn.
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
-        content: |2
+        content: |
-           Work or play, our customizable barn events have you covered.
+          Work or play, our customizable  events have you covered.
         actions:
           - label: Learn More
             url: /features